DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.8.0.md

+- [ ] Finish the pull-in ability of the one tempest spell
 - [ ] Different knight enemy variations (functionality)
 - [ ] Functionality for at least 2 variations of the minotaur enemy
 - [x] Setting up the layout of the new beginning of the game